Digital-Grinnell/dlad-blog/content/posts/135-Migrating-CATPAW-Development-to-Azure/index.md

 The first CATPAW code repository is/was https://github.com/alinejg/catpaw.
 This repo was initially deployed to the web via _Azure_ under a "trial" account owned by Alina.
 When the trial subscription ended we took steps to move the deployment from _Azure_ to _Reclaim Cloud_ to avoid accumulating fees on Alina's _Azure_ account.

 The `README.md` file from the aforementioned original project documents early development and the move to _Reclaim Cloud_.
 That original `README.md` was exported to a file named `README-original.pdf` that's stored in our current development repo [CATPAW-Azure](#catpaw-azure) below.
-The PDF is also reproduced here for convenience:
+The PDF is available for download in this post's [Attachments](#attachments) section for convenience.

-{{< embed-pdf url="pdfs/README-original.pdf" >}}

 ## CATPAW Deployment to Reclaim Cloud